orje/LEDviaApp/doc/README.md

 LEDviaApp.apk = runnable app
 (only for me because of the integrated Bluetooth adress)

-directory stuff = pictures for the app
+directory stuff = pictures for the app and others